 In terms of general sight-seeing, the parks are an absolute must.
 Entry is free, and the landscaping is immaculate.
 I went during a heatwave, so many of the roses were dying in the Volksgarten, but it was still lovely.
 Even with construction mucking up the view!

 It’s also fun to see the everyday people going about their leisure time.
-The churches are (of course) also a must-see, but I personally don’t think paying (there’s always a cost!) to go to the top of any of the church towers is worthwhile.
-I paid for it at St. Stephen’s and it wasn’t even the highest point; not to mention, the protective gates (and roof) make it difficult to take nice photos.
+The churches are beautiful, but I personally don’t think paying (there’s always a cost!) to go to the top of any of the church towers is worthwhile.
+I paid for it at St. Stephen’s and it wasn’t even the highest point; not to mention, the protective gates (and roof) made it difficult to take nice photos.

 One of the most interesting things I noticed about Vienna is just how clean it is.
 At least, in comparison to other large cities I’ve visited.
 There was much less graffiti, most of the lawns were well-maintained, and I didn’t see any litter on the ground.
-Are the people of Vienna just naturally tidier?
-Maybe!
-However, I did see a lot of street cleaners in the early morning; so, it may simply be a matter of Vienna investing more than other cities in keeping things neat and orderly.
-In Germany (or, at least where I live) public lawn maintenance seems to be on a “when we feel like it” schedule, whereas I saw them doing constant upkeep in Vienna.
+In Germany (at least, where I live) public lawn maintenance seems to be on a “when we feel like it” schedule, whereas I saw them doing constant upkeep in Vienna.

 Even though I was there to learn German, I still had so much fun in Vienna.
 Not only with the tours and events hosted by Goethe, but also exploring on my own.
 Normally, by the end of a long vacation, I’m ready to go back home.
 By the end of my two weeks in Vienna, I realized I wanted to stay even longer.
 With my real vacation ahead of me, though, it was time to move on.
 I boarded the Nightjet to Cologne and met my husband to begin our 5-day biking tour along the Rhine, from Mainz all the way back to Cologne.